SE Louisiana visits West and Nicholls State - WTOP News

 SE Louisiana Lions (6-8, 1-0 Southland) at Nicholls State Colonels (6-8, 1-0 Southland)

-BOTTOM LINE: Nicholls State faces the SE Louisiana Lions after Jamal West scored 23 points in Nicholls State’s 98-94 overtime win over the Houston Christian Huskies.
+BOTTOM LINE: Nicholls State plays the SE Louisiana Lions after Jamal West scored 23 points in Nicholls State’s 98-94 overtime win against the Houston Christian Huskies.

-The Colonels have gone 3-0 at home.
-Nicholls State is 1-0 in one-possession games.
+The Colonels are 3-0 on their home court.
+Nicholls State is 2-5 in games decided by 10 or more points.

-The Lions are 1-0 against Southland opponents.
-SE Louisiana is sixth in the Southland with 9.8 offensive rebounds per game led by Brody Rowbury averaging 1.9.
+The Lions are 1-0 in Southland play.
+SE Louisiana is eighth in the Southland scoring 29.6 points per game in the paint led by Nick Caldwell averaging 6.4.

-Nicholls State scores 74.1 points per game, 2.2 more points than the 71.9 SE Louisiana gives up.
-SE Louisiana has shot at a 42.8% rate from the field this season, 0.3 percentage points greater than the 42.5% shooting opponents of Nicholls State have averaged.
+Nicholls State is shooting 42.2% from the field this season, 2.3 percentage points lower than the 44.5% SE Louisiana allows to opponents.
+SE Louisiana has shot at a 42.8% clip from the field this season, 0.3 percentage points higher than the 42.5% shooting opponents of Nicholls State have averaged.

+The Colonels and Lions square off Tuesday for the first time in Southland play this season.

-Roger McFarlane is scoring 13.7 points per game and averaging 7.1 rebounds for the Lions.
-Nick Caldwell is averaging 13.9 points and 5.9 rebounds over the last 10 games for SE Louisiana.
+Roger McFarlane is averaging 13.7 points and 7.1 rebounds for the Lions.
+Caldwell is averaging 13.9 points and 5.9 rebounds over the last 10 games for SE Louisiana.

 LAST 10 GAMES: Colonels: 4-6, averaging 70.1 points, 36.0 rebounds, 9.5 assists, 6.1 steals and 4.7 blocks per game while shooting 40.7% from the field.
 Their opponents have averaged 73.3 points per game.